pierrenoel/Laravel-Briefing/02.TheBasics/c.views.md

 4. Well, if you want to fix this, you can add **{{$name}}** in your view.
 I will explain you better in a few chapters.

+`FYI: files in the view end with a blade.php`

 If we look, we see that we are passing the variable **'name'** with the compact function.

 ### Parameters of compact function